Journal Articles (Peer-Reviewed)

 Kersten, Wolfgang, Markus Klotzbach and Moritz Petersen (2014): Kennzahlen-basierte Entwicklung exzellenter Prozessstrukturen für technische Instandhaltungsbetriebe, in: Gössinger, Ralf and Günther Zäpfel (ed.): Management integrativer Leistungserstellung, Duncker & Humblot: Berlin, 619-644.

 Kersten, Wolfgang, Markus Klotzbach and Moritz Petersen (2013): Entwicklung zukunftsfähiger Make-or-Buy-Strukturen für technische Servicebetriebe, in: Gausemeier, Jürgen (ed.): Vorausschau und Technologieplanung: Paderborn, 219-240.

-Kersten, Wolfgang, Moritz Petersen and Sebastian Brockhaus (2013): Sustainability-Related Considerations in Joint Product Development Projects: An Experimental Approach, in: Ringle, Christian M. (ed.): Sustainability and Collaboration in Supply Chain Management - A Comprehensive Insight into Current Management Approaches, Eul Verlag: Lohmar, 101-113.
+Kersten, Wolfgang, Moritz Petersen and Sebastian Brockhaus (2013): Sustainability-Related Considerations in Joint Product Development Projects: An Experimental Approach, in: Blecker, Thorsten and Christian M. Ringle (ed.): Sustainability and Collaboration in Supply Chain Management - A Comprehensive Insight into Current Management Approaches, Eul Verlag: Lohmar, 101-113.